Martin-Pitt/dsp-parser/README.md

 You will need Node.js and some know how on CLI.
 Run the commands in your terminal when cd'd into the project.

-1. First you'll need to find the following game data files from Dyson Sphere Program located within it's DSPGAME_Data folder
-	- `resources.assets`
-	- `resources.assets.resS`
-	- `sharedassets0.assets`
-	- `sharedassets0.assets.resS`
-2. Copy these files into the root folder of this project
-3. Install the script dependencies via npm: `npm ci`
-4. Run the build script `npm run build -- --version=0.9.27.15466` (Replace the version with your version of DSP)
-5. The parser will now run and export updated files in the `dist` folder, this may take a while especially when generating the textures
+Tweak `scripts/lib/config.mjs` to point at the game directory, or make a copy of all the game files that the parser uses if you don't have DSP on your device.
+Run `npm run build` to convert the data which will update the `dist` folder.
+Texture generation may take a while.